Time vs. Usage-Based Maintenance: Which Is Right for Your Assets?

 Can I schedule maintenance based on both time and usage in a CMMS?

 Yes.
-Modern CMMS platforms like Cryotos support combined scheduling logic - you can configure a PM to trigger based on whichever condition is met first (Either/Or) or only when both conditions are satisfied simultaneously.
+Modern CMMS platforms like Cryotos support combined scheduling logic — you can configure a PM to trigger based on whichever condition is met first (Either/Or) or only when both conditions are satisfied simultaneously (And logic).
+Either/Or is recommended for most critical assets because it guarantees a maximum service interval regardless of how the asset is utilised in any given period.

 What happens if I use time-based maintenance on a variable-use asset?